rajeevgit8055hub/Hospital-Data-SQL-Analysis-Project/README.md

-# Hospital-Data-Analysis-Project
-# 🏥 SQL Project: Hospital Data Analysis
+# 🏥 SQL Project on Hospital Data Analysis Project
 A complete SQL-based data analysis project on fictional hospital records using **PostgreSQL**.
 This project demonstrates how to clean, query, and analyze healthcare data to uncover key operational insights around **patient care, medical expenses, department efficiency**, and **resource utilization** using 20+ structured SQL queries.